respectlytics/respectlytics-swift/README.md

 - **RAM-only storage**: Session IDs are never written to disk (GDPR/ePrivacy compliant)
 - **No cross-session tracking**: Each session is independent and anonymous

-This design ensures full compliance with GDPR and the ePrivacy Directive without requiring user consent for analytics.

 ## Automatic Behaviors

 The SDK handles these automatically - no developer action needed: